AdarshDalvi/peppermint-careers/README.md

 1. Clone the repository to your local machine.
 2. Open the project folder in your preferred code editor.
+3. Install dependencies using `npm install`.
-3. Customize the content, styling, and job openings as needed.
+4. Customize the content, styling, and job openings as needed.
-4. Launch the HTML file in a web browser to view the careers page.
+5. Run the app using `npm run dev` and access it in your browser.

 ## Usage